kaito-project/kaito-pr-agent/README.md

-# Kaito PR-Agent
+# KAITO PR-Agent

 <div align="center">

-**AI-powered code review automation using Kaito as the backend**
+**AI-powered code review automation using KAITO as the backend**

-This is a fork of [qodo-ai/pr-agent](https://github.com/qodo-ai/pr-agent) modified for the Kaito project.
+This is a fork of [qodo-ai/pr-agent](https://github.com/qodo-ai/pr-agent) modified for the KAITO project.
 See [NOTICE](NOTICE) for attribution details.

 </div>

 ## Why We Forked PR-Agent

-We forked [qodo-ai/pr-agent](https://github.com/qodo-ai/pr-agent) to integrate **Kaito RAGEngine** as the backend, improving PR-Agent's performance by gathering additional context from your codebase.
+We forked [qodo-ai/pr-agent](https://github.com/qodo-ai/pr-agent) to integrate **KAITO RAGEngine** as the backend, improving PR-Agent's performance by gathering additional context from your codebase.
 This enhanced contextual understanding allows for more accurate code reviews, better suggestions, and smarter PR descriptions.

 ---